-Individual consignments, such as passenger cars, can be transported on open platforms, though it may require to increase the power of the motor of a cargo module 3...5 times.
-Thus, passengers can cross the sea without leaving their cars.
+Individual cargoes, such as passenger cars, can be transported on open platforms, though it may require to increase the power of the motor of a cargo module 3...5 times.
+Thus, passengers can get from one city to another during highway rush hours and with unfavorable weather conditions (glass ice on the ground, snow storm, etc.) without leaving their cars.